 They want to explore different neighborhoods, wander the streets, and experience a destination through the eyes of a local.

 A DMO’s neighborhood guide can help travelers do just that.
 While a Google search might list out some must-visit spots, your guides can show them these spots in curated groups, and give them a taste of what each area has to offer.

-Here’s how to create helpful neighborhood guides that’ll get travelers bookmarking your website (and destination!), and clicking “Book Now!” sooner.
+Here’s how to create helpful neighborhood guides that’ll get travelers bookmarking your website, and clicking “Book Now!” sooner.

 1 | Brainstorm some key places you want to highlight in each neighborhood